nluttenberger/notebooks/notebooks/CC doc.md

 ## The `CulinaryCollection` class and its methods
 The CulinaryCollection class provides a number of methods to the programmer that let him/her construct ingredient graphs from culinary collections, and analyse these graphs.
 #####  &nbsp;
 ---
-### Init
+### Init method
 ---
-#### `CulinaryCollection(graphLab, descriptor, igdtCat, working)`
+#### `CulinaryCollection(graphLab=None, descriptor=None, igdtCat=None, working=None)`
 - *description:*
-read cueML/XML-coded descriptor for collection from graphLab, read cueML/json-coded ingredients catalog, generate json-coded file holding collection data
+read cueML/XML-encoded descriptor for collection from graphLab, read cueML/json-encoded ingredients catalog, create json-encoded file `coll_data.json` in the working directory holding collection data
 - *params:*
 `graphLab:dirpath` (absolute path to graphLab top-level directory)
 `descriptor:filename` (XML-encoded descriptor for graph experiment, located in graphLab top-level directory)